 While taking out the trash today, I realized that George Clooney made our pizza dinner.

 I googled “George Clooney pizza box” and discovered this has been a thing for YEARS.
 Amazing.
 You learn something new every day.
+We will now be ordering frequently from George Clooney Pizza.
+If we ever travel to Cannes or down to his house in Italy again, I will get a clean box with the hopes for a signature.

 Another week, another appointment, another round of “fill the cup.”
 I’m bigger and slower in general, but told Martin I could still keep it under a minute.